luisdiaza/TechScroll/README.md

 A clean Bootstrap theme that implements animation using ScrollReveal.
 Part of a series of projects that teaches me how to create websites with a clean UI/UX layout.
+Also uses jQuery.

 <!DOCTYPE html>
 <html lang="en">